Well, Kaitlyn, you’ve done it now.

 What I really want here is a season-per-book TV adaptation like Game of Thrones or Outlander, with lavish costumes and beautiful settings and perfectly cast actors who make you wonder whether they bred them on a farm somewhere sketchy.
 (Seriously, where did they find a Jamie Fraser that perfect???)
 And the trend these days seems to be adapting fantasy series with 5-8 books, so GET CRACKIN, NETWORKS.

+Traditional genre: fantasy.
+Setting: fantasy, historical.
+Story genre: specfic, commentary.
 Format: novel.
-Genre: fantasy, historical.
 Rating: 3/3 and I require a top quality premium-network-style TV series immediately (a la Game of Thrones or Outlander)

 Meet Your Baker, A Batter of Life and Death, On Thin Icing, and Caught Bread Handed, Ellie Alexander